irmen/prog8/docs/source/building.rst

 If you start the compiler without arguments, it will print a short usage text.
 For normal use the compiler is invoked with the command:

-    ``$ java -jar prog8compiler.jar sourcefile.p8``   if you're using the packaged release version, or
+    ``$ java -jar prog8compiler.jar sourcefile.p8``

-    ``$ ./p8compile.sh sourcefile.p8``   if you're running an unpackaged development version.

-If you tell it to save the intermediate code for the prog8 virtual machine, you can actually run this code with the command:

-    ``$ ./p8vm.sh sourcefile.vm.txt``
+    Other options are also available, see the introduction page about how to build and run the compiler.

 By default, assembly code is generated and written to ``sourcefile.asm``.